EmasXP/varmkorv/README.md

 As I said earlier, it feels like the LoginManager could get more secure.

 There's no configuration layer.
 I quite like Viper for Go.
 Not sure a built-in configuration layer is really needed though.

-Better 404 handling.
-I think 404 exceptions should be raised instead.
-The developer can pass a 404 handler method to the application, and the exception and the current request can be passed to that method on 404.
-Of course a simple default 404 method needs to exist.

 There are missing doc strings.